Regenerative Medicine for Musculoskeletal & Peripheral Vascular Disorders

 For more severe cases, or in instances where a faster response is needed, PRP can be done.
 In this instance Platelet Rich Plasma (concentrated growth factors from your own blood) are injected into the injured tissue.
 Unlike prolotherapy that tells your body’s natural wound healing response to come to an area, PRP concentrates those cells involved in wound healing and puts them into the area.
 Usually only one or two injections are needed.
 While there can be more pain right after the injection it is usually short lived and followed by rapid improvement.

 Even more advanced techniques include obtaining “stem cells” from bone marrow or fatty tissue.
 Stem cell therapy of this type is similar to PRP but makes use of a higher concentration of undifferentiated cells (cells that have not yet decided what they want to be).
 Because they come from your bone marrow or from your fat cells the technology needed to obtain these cells, and then to concentrate them, is more involved.
-This means that the cost is higher and more pain can be experienced when the tissue is taken.
-Likewise, the response is expected to be more robust.
+This means that the cost is higher, and more pain can be experienced when the tissue is taken.

-It is readily accepted that PRP and Stem Cell therapies can regenerate ligament and facilitate muscle & tendon healing.
+It is readily accepted that PRP and Cell therapies can facilitate ligament, muscle & tendon healing.
 Cartilage restoration is a bit more controversial.
-There have been very exciting reports for Stem Cell in reversing congestive heart failure and revascularizing limbs where toe amputation would have been the outcome otherwise.
-I have published on reversal of peripheral vascular disease when nutritional support (Juice Plus) is combined with medications such as Plavix and Pletal.
-PRP or Stem Cell injection is a natural extension of this approach.
+In addition, there is still debate regarding reports of cell therapies that reverse congestive heart failure or that revascularize limbs where toe amputation was pending.
+We have had some success in the reversal of peripheral vascular disease when nutritional support (Juice Plus) is combined with medications such as Plavix and Pletal.
+PRP or cell therapy injection is a natural extension of this approach.

 Reducing total load means doing what ever is necessary to put the body back onto a healing path.
 That means some patients will also benefit from treatment with hormone replacement therapy, infectious and immunological approaches, or addressing mind body spirit challenges.
 Whether you suffer from strained or partially torn muscle, tendon or ligament, or have peripheral vascular disease, regenerative medicine offers new treatment options for restoring quality of life.